 3. Baggage & Customs

-After stamping out, check the monitors for your baggage carousel number (1–23).
+Walk through the green lane if you have nothing to declare — most tourists do.
+After the stamp, check the monitors for your baggage carousel number (1-23).

 Customs Checkpoint: